 I heard a lot about Costa Rica before the trip and had a lot of expectations going into it.
 Although there weren’t any shocking surprises, I did come across a few pleasant and not so pleasant discoveries.

 The Weather is Perfect (well… almost)

-December through March is dry season in Costa Rica, making it the best time to visit the country.
-I knew it was going to be hot, but despite the dry season I expected it to be a lot more humid.
+December through March is dry season in Costa Rica, making it the best time to visit Costa Rica.
+I knew it was going to be hot, but despite the dry season, I expected it to be a lot more humid.
 And to my great surprise, it wasn’t!

 On the Pacific side, it was hot, sunny, and dry.
 It sprinkled once when we first arrived in late December, but hadn’t rained at the beach since then.
 And the locals said that it never does during this time of the year.
 Without the humidity, the 30°C heat was actually really pleasant and easy to bear.
 You could bake in the sun and get a perfect tan, or hide in the shade and enjoy a cool and refreshing breeze without sweating through your clothes.
 At night it cooled off just enough to enjoy a good night sleep without the need for AC.

 The windy season, which supposedly doesn’t normally start until February, came early, so the gusts of wind did get a bit wild at times.
 But I’d much rather have that, than heat and humidity combined.

 But the weather wasn’t perfect everywhere.
 Last week we traveled 4 hours inland to the Monteverde Cloud Forest where the climate was completely different.
 Being up in the mountains meant a significant drop in temperature, which was expected, but it was the constant mist and really strong wind that made it feel a lot colder and much more unpleasant.
 I really wish I had a few more layers of clothing!